netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 ## 1. Local installation and building

-In order to run of develop the pipeline and publish datas to an online data catalog the pipeline must first be configured.
+In order to run of develop the pipeline and publish dataset to an online data catalog the pipeline must first be configured.
 This is done with the following steps:

-1. If you haven't configured your environment for running TypeScript at all, you should first install Node.js and Yarn.
+1. If you haven't configured your environment for running Typescript at all, you should first install Node.js and Yarn.

 2. We are then installing the `node.js` dependencies by running the `yarn` command.

-3. Finally the `yarn build` command to transpile the TypeScript files in the `src/` directory into JavaScript files.
-This concludes the TypeScript part of the pipeline.
+3. Finally the `yarn build` command to transpile the Typescript files in the `src/` directory into JavaScript files.
+This concludes the Typescript part of the pipeline.

 4. Next to TypeScript the pipeline will also make use of a JAVA jar.
 For active development on the JAVA part of the repository you will need to install [JAVA](https://java.com/en/download/help/download_options.html) and [maven](https://maven.apache.org/install.html).